vietanhcoder/react-redux-todolist-v1/README.md

 6. the "payload" in functions:
 - It is an object
 - It contains data which have key, value follow(s) the features which can use in other functions (data)
-- Sometimes it have name of keys exactly the paragrams of function(s)
+- Sometimes it have name of keys exactly the parameters of function(s)

 Examples